About sarcomas

 Soft Tissue Sarcomas

 Soft tissue sarcoma tumors can occur in muscles, fat, nerves, blood vessels, tendons, and other soft tissues that support, surround, or protect body organs and joints.
-They are found anywhere in the body, from head to toe, although more often in the extremities, such as arms or legs.
+Soft tissue sarcomas can be found anywhere in the body, from head to toe, but they are more often found in the extremities, such as in the arms or legs.

 The most common types of soft tissue sarcoma cancers are described below.
 This is not intended to be a complete list and may not contain the specific sarcoma cancer type that you (or your loved one) have been diagnosed with.
 It is always best to work closely with your own oncologist and sarcoma cancer team who will help get you all the additional information that you will want to know.